armadabjj/armadabjj.github.io/_instructors/Eric-Laporte.md

   facebook: "Eric Laporte-BJJ"
 languages: ["English", "Français"]
 bio_en: |
  For more than ten years, Brazilian jiu-jitsu has held a central place in my life.
 My passion began in 1994, the night I rented a VHS cassette of UFC 1 with a friend.
-Seeing a martial art based on technique rather than brute strength dominate the cage left a deep impression on me.
+Seeing a smaller athlete dominate with a martial art based mostly on technique rather than brute strength left a deep impression on me.
 I told myself that one day, I would learn that style.
 That moment sparked a curiosity that has never left me.

  I trained in other martial arts over the years reaching the level of black belt, but I always had a lingering pull toward ground fighting.
 Twenty years ago, i casually started training in mixed martial arts, giving me my first taste of what would become one of the biggest passions i would ever have.
 In 2012, I finally decided to start learning pure BJJ by enrolling in a school over an hour from home, in Beloeil, under World Champion Lee Villeneuve.
 The moment I put on a gi for the first time, with my brand-new white belt, I instantly fell in love.
 Gradually, I began to step away from the other arts I had been practicing and teaching for years.